xylix/lean-site-template/README.md

 Welcome to the GitHub repository containing all the code/files you'll need in order to start a new Local EA site!
 You can see an example of what it'll look like at https://rtcharity.github.io/lean-site-template/.

-To get a shiny new site for your local EA chapter, follow the instructions below.
+To get a shiny new site for your local EA chapter, follow the instructions below or see the [video tutorials on YouTube](https://www.youtube.com/playlist?list=PLwIpjsfqxSaz2ptYuBTRdk8xPbUDs7syN).

 ## Initial Setup